 Why is my gift to ElderNet important?

-ElderNet's unique services are free and performed by a corps of dedicated volunteers who want to make a difference in the community.
-Your gift of financial support permits ElderNet to continue to maintain efficient and effective services that create stability, safety and independence, and increased quality of life for neighbors in the community.
-By maintaining and providing up-to-date information and referrals, offering emergency funds to those with urgent needs, and acting as the first line of defense against homelessness in Lower Merion and Narberth, ElderNet exemplifies 'Neighbor Helping Neighbor'.
+ElderNet's unique services are free and performed by licensed social workers as well as a corps of dedicated volunteers who want to make a difference in their community.
+Your financial support permits ElderNet to continue offering efficient and effective services that create stability, safety and independence, and increased quality of life for neighbors in the community.
+By offering transportation and food, reducing social isolation, offering emergency funds in crises, and acting as the first line of defense against homelessness in Lower Merion and Narberth, ElderNet exemplifies the concept of 'neighbor helping neighbor.'

 How is ElderNet funded?

 - Donations from businesses, organizations, and concerned residents like you provide the foundation of support that keeps ElderNet vital.

 - Grants specifically targeting low-income elderly individuals from Lower Merion Township, Narberth Borough, and Montgomery County provide a safety net for direct service.

 - Foundation grants partially cover ElderNet's operating support, special programs and salaries.

 Since ElderNet's inception in 1976, we have looked to the sources listed above, and to the tireless efforts of hundreds of volunteers and a small dedicated staff to serve our neighbors.
 With careful oversight provided by committee advisors and board directors, we have created an endowment fund in the event that grant and governmental funding sources become unavailable, so that ElderNet can continue offering services for about one year.
 Your gift toward the endowment, or other planned gift, permits ElderNet to look to the future at a time when the elderly population in our community choosing to "age in place" continues to increase significantly.

 For more information, please contact William Gross, our Finance Committee chair, via ElderNet at firstname.lastname@example.org.